 He also published four sermons in the 4 volume set titled, The American Preacher, which was published in Elizabeth Town, New Jersey, 1791-1793.
 In vol. 1 is found, “The Nature and Advantage of the Fear of the Lord,” Proverbs 23:17, 339-354; in vol. 2 is the sermon, “A Caution against Declension in the Ways of Practical Piety,” Galatians 6:9, 267-283; and in vol. 3 are, “The Value of the Soul,” and “The Danger of Losing the Soul,” both from Matthew 16:26, 335-353, 355-371.

-Notes—it was mentioned in the biography that the Reformed Dutch Church made use of the collegiate system for its congregations.
-See the Presbyterians of the Past biography for John Henry Livingston by clicking HERE.
+Notes—The Reformed Dutch Church sometimes made use of the collegiate system for its congregations.
+An example of a RDC collegiate congregation is mentioned in the Presbyterians of the Past biography of John Henry Livingston.
 In terms of his importance to his denomination, Livingston was to the Reformed Dutch as John Witherspoon was to the Presbyterians.
 The picture of the elderly man with the glasses and bald crown is Samuel Miller in his later years; a picture of him at a younger age was not available.

-Sources—the great majority of the material in this biography was found in Samuel Miller’s book, Memoirs of the Rev. John Rodgers, D.D., Late Pastor of the Wall Street and Brick Churches, in the City of New York, New York: Whiting and Watson, Theological and Classical Booksellers, 1813, the page numbers referenced in the Presbyterians of the Past biography of Rodgers refer to this book; some of the information about Rodgers and Zubly was found in The Journal of the Reverend John Joachim Zubly, A.M., D.D., March 5, 1770 through June 22, 1781, Georgia Historical Society Collections, Vol. XXI, ed.
-Lilla M. Hawes, Savannah: The Georgia Historical Society, 1989; a helpful book is, The Presbyterian Church in New York City, by Theodore Fiske Savage, The Presbytery of New York, 1949, there is an index of the ministers that have served in the presbytery with their churches and service dates.
-Another helpful book that provides a view of the synod is Robert Hastings Nichols’s, Presbyterianism in New York State: A History of the Synod and its Predecessors, Philadelphia: Published for the Presbyterian Historical Society by The Westminster Press, 1963.
+Sources—the great majority of the material in this biography was found in Samuel Miller’s book, Memoirs of the Rev. John Rodgers, D.D., Late Pastor of the Wall Street and Brick Churches, in the City of New York, New York: Whiting and Watson, Theological and Classical Booksellers, 1813, the page numbers referenced in the Presbyterians of the Past biography of Rodgers refer to this book.
+Some of the information about Rodgers and Zubly was found in The Journal of the Reverend John Joachim Zubly, A.M., D.D., March 5, 1770 through June 22, 1781, Georgia Historical Society Collections, Vol. XXI, ed.
+Lilla M. Hawes, Savannah: The Georgia Historical Society, 1989.
+A helpful book is The Presbyterian Church in New York City, by Theodore Fiske Savage, The Presbytery of New York, 1949, which includes an index of the ministers that have served in the presbytery with their churches and service dates.
+Another beneficial title that provides information about the Synod of New York is Robert Hastings Nichols’s, Presbyterianism in New York State: A History of the Synod and its Predecessors, Philadelphia, which was published for the Presbyterian Historical Society by The Westminster Press, 1963.
 The black and white portrait of Rodgers at the beginning of the biography is from the frontispiece of Samuel Miller’s memorial.